majagrubic/maggiesfitness/content/posts/2020-04-05--skipping-rope-workout/index.md

 or as a standalone and fun cardio workout.
 For me it has two additional benefits: it improves the coordination, which I'm really bad at and strengthens the calves, which I'm also notorious for neglecting.
 Also, a while ago I thought how it would also be great for traveling - it fits even in the tiniest carry-ons and it would allow me do a quick cardio workout wherever.
 I guess that's not an issue currently :cry: Nowadays, with the quarantine rules getting stricter and stricter every day, it's even more valuable.
-I normally just go in front of my building and do a jumping session there, but if you're stuck inside (and don't have neighbours), you can even do it in your living room.
+I normally just go in front of my building and do a jumping session there.
+If you don't have neighbours below you, you can even do it in your living room.

 ### The basics
 To get started, you'll need - well, a skipping rope.
 Avoid big, heavy sturdy ones, or the ones for kids.
 Invest in a proper skipping rope, something a bit more durable.